- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 There's a handy trick: add &udm=14 to the end of the results address.
 For example: https://www.google.com/search?q=que+es+gemini&udm=14.
 This parameter tells the search engine that return only conventional web results, which AI summarization typically prevents.

-If you find it tedious to write it every time, the following section allows you to automate it: create a custom search engine always add it transparently when you search from the address bar.
+If you find it tedious to type it every time, the next section allows you to automate it: create a custom search engine that always adds it transparently when you search from the address bar.

 Create a non-AI search engine in Chrome (computer)

 In Chrome for desktop, you can define a search engine that includes the UDM-14 parameter by default.
-This way, every time you type a query in the omnibar, the “web-only” version will be loaded default.
+This way, every time you type a query in the omnibar, the "web-only" version will load by default.

 - Opens